 Overall, a solid choice for a pickup, with a good number of features and amenities.

-In the D-Max, you get a sizeable infotainment system that fulfills basic functions like phone pairing and music streaming.
-Automatic climate control is easy to adjust, and you get a reverse camera with parking sensors, stability control, hill start assist, cruie control, and tire pressure monitoring.
+In the D-MAX, you get a sizeable infotainment system that fulfills basic and advanced functions like phone pairing and music streaming.
+You also get Android Auto and Apple CarPlay along with a tuned sound system that delivers clearer FM radio quality, as per the manufacturer.
+Automatic climate control is easy to adjust, and you get a reverse camera with parking sensors, stability control, hill start assist, adaptive cruise control, and tire pressure monitoring.

 Definitely one of the more handsome of the pickup bunch on this list, the Nissan Navara is strikingly similar to the Nissan Terra, with most of the dashboard elements being lifted from this pickup to the 7-seater.
 The Navara gets a dsahboard that's mostly hard plastic, but there are some piano black and silver trim pieces to help jazz it up a bit.
 Leather is reserved for the nice seats, steering wheel, and armrests.
 It's one of those trucks that, once again, doesn't betray its focus on utility rather than luxury.